-Support for the Priority header is OPTIONAL; however if supported, it MUST be as specified in [6] Section 20.26.
+The Priority header MUST be supported for emergency calls (see section 8.4.2); otherwise, it MAY be supported.
+When included, it MUST be as specified in [6] Section 20.26.

 There are security ramifications for entities that act on this header.